Expo Line (SkyTrain)

 The Expo Line is the oldest line of the SkyTrain rapid transit system in the Metro Vancouver region of British Columbia, Canada.
 The line is owned and operated by BC Rapid Transit Company, a subsidiary of TransLink, and links the cities of Vancouver, Burnaby, New Westminster and Surrey.

 The line was originally known only as "the SkyTrain" from its inception in 1985 until 2002, as it was the system's only line during this time.
 In 2002, after the opening of the system's second line, the Millennium Line, the original line was given the name "Expo Line".
-The new name was in recognition of Expo 86 (the World's Fair that Vancouver hosted in 1986) as the transit system had been built in large part as a showcase and an attraction for that fair.
+The new name was in recognition of Expo 86, the world's fair that Vancouver hosted in 1986, as the transit system had been built in large part as a showcase and an attraction for that fair.

 Route

 The line is elevated from Stadium–Chinatown to New Westminster stations, except for short at-grade sections between Nanaimo and Joyce–Collingwood stations in East Vancouver, and around the SkyTrain yards at Edmonds station in Burnaby.

 The line travels underground for a short stretch between New Westminster and Columbia stations.
-Just east of Columbia is a junction where the line splits.
-One branch crosses the Fraser River, via the SkyBridge, and is elevated for the rest of its run through Surrey, with King George as its terminus station.
+Just east of Columbia is a junction, one branch of which crosses the Fraser River, via the SkyBridge, and is elevated for the rest of its run through Surrey, with King George as its terminus station.
 The other branch continues through New Westminster, first through a tunnel and then elevated until it terminates at Production Way–University in Burnaby.

-From just west of Nanaimo station all the way to New Westminster station, the Expo Line follows BC Electric's former Central Park Line, which carried interurbans between Vancouver and New Westminster from 1890 to the early 1950s.
+From just west of Nanaimo station all the way to New Westminster station, the Expo Line follows the BC Electric Railway's former Central Park Line, which carried interurbans between Vancouver and New Westminster from 1890 to the early 1950s.